FluxML/Flux.jl/docs/src/training/optimisers.md

 ## Optimiser Interface

-Flux's optimisers are built around a `struct` that holds all the optimiser parameters along with a definition (`optimstep!`) of how to apply the update rule associated with it.
+Flux's optimisers are built around a `struct` that holds all the optimiser parameters along with a definition of how to apply the update rule associated with it (`optimstep!`).
 The default implementation of `optimstep!` looks like this

 ```julia